m0hammad-2Z/Promptly-API/README.md

 ### Getting Started
 - Base URL: This application is run locally.
 By default on `http://127.0.0.1:5000/`.
-**Note:** Before accessing the following endpoints, ensure that you have a valid authentication token.
-You can include the token in the request headers as shown below:

 - There are three types of users with different levels of access:
   - ADMIN: Can make any request.
   - USER:  Can access any `GET` request, and has full access to all endpoints in the prompts section.